 Although greatly outnumbered, the English resisted several sustained Scottish attacks.
 Fierce hand to hand fighting continued for around three hours until the Scottish lines broke and retreat turned into a rout.
 The victorious Yorkshiremen however, failed to take full advantage of the rout allowing many of the Scots to escape and regroup at Carlisle.

-As a result of the battle, the Scots would control northern England for the next 20 years.
+Despite the result of the battle, as the English did not pursue their advantage the Scots would control northern England for the next 20 years.

 Date: 22nd August, 1138